EhsanRia/AIantesar2024/COM6033_Project_Assignment/AAI-Lab-Tasks/README.md

+Above are the lab tasks I was tasked with throughout the module "COM6033-24/25-Applied Artificial Intelligence"

+Some information about the project

 To help build this project, I used tools such as **Python**and **Flask**.
 I also used a student dataset that I found from a trusted source called the UCI Machine Learning Repository.
 This dataset uses binary classification to predict whether students will perform well or need assistance.

 To display the results, I used 2 HTML pages called index.html and predict.html which are put in a folder called "templates"